-Buffer concentrates should be brought to room temperature and should be diluted before starting the test procedure.
-If crystals have formed in buffer concentrates, warm them gently until crystals have completely dissolved.
+Buffer Concentrates should be brought to room temperature and should be diluted before starting the test procedure.
+If crystals have formed in the Buffer Concentrates, warm them gently until they have completely dissolved.

 9.1 Wash Buffer (1x)

 Pour entire contents (50 ml) of the Wash Buffer Concentrate (20x) into a clean 1000 ml graduated cylinder.
 Bring to final volume of 1000 ml with glass-distilled or deionized water.
 Mix gently to avoid foaming.